TheRealShivansh/TestRepo/README.md

 # TestRepo
 ## This is a test repository for checking out GitHub functionalities.
-This is a Mark file in this repository
+This is a Markdown file in this repository